brunoasm/varKoder/README.md

 ### Test installation

 We provide scripts to test the installation using `image`, `train` and `query` commands on data downloaded from the NCBI using [fastq-dump](https://rnnh.github.io/bioinfo-notebook/docs/fastq-dump.html).

 To run the tests, navigate to the cloned `varKoder` repository in a terminal and run:
 ```bash
 cd tests
 bash 01_download_fastqs.sh && bash 03_test_installation.sh
 ```
+Test data was originally published by:
+Sproul JS, Maddison DR. Sequencing historical specimens: successful preparation of small specimens with low amounts of degraded DNA.
+Mol Ecol Resour.
+2017 Nov;17(6):1183-1201. doi: [10.1111/1755-0998.12660](doi.org/10.1111/1755-0998.12660).
+Epub 2017 Mar 30.
+PMID: 28199781.

 ## Usage